-DLINQ’s student engagement program is designed to provide opportunities for Middlebury students to work on meaningful and impactful digital projects.
-DLINQ Interns work under mentorship of DLINQ staff, with continuous learning opportunities.
-As such, the program is aligned with Middlebury’s strategic direction focused on developing students’ digital fluency and critical engagement with the digital.
+DLINQ’s student internship program is designed to provide opportunities for Middlebury students to work on meaningful and impactful digital projects.
+DLINQ Interns work with DLINQ staff mentors and are offered continuous learning opportunities.
+The program is aligned with Middlebury’s strategic direction focused on developing students’ digital fluency and critical engagement with the digital.